arthur-carvalho/mikrotik-ftp-DOS-attack/README.md

-# my-notes
-this is for personal use only, if you wan't to help me please leave a comment.
+#this is my personal notes only about penetration testing and ethical hacking,if you wan't to help me please leave a comment.